Major-Kosdan/Major-Kosdan/README.md

 I am a results-driven **Computer Science graduate** dedicated to building high-performance, scalable web applications.
 My approach combines the technical rigor of a developer with the creative eye of a designer.

-- 🌱 **Learning:** Currently learning React architectures and Next.js applications.
+- 🌱 Currently learning React architectures and Next.js applications.

 ---